Aleph-Alpha/pharia-data-sdk/README.md

 ## Overview

-This module provides connectors for interacting with the Pharia Data Platform and Document Index, you can use it to semantically search, access and manage data, documents.
+This module provides connectors for interacting with the Pharia Data Platform and Pharia Search (a.k.a.
+Document Index), you can use it to semantically search, access and manage data, documents.

 ## Installation